Kiss Land

-Kiss Land is the debut studio album by Canadian singer the Weeknd.
+Kiss Land is the debut studio album by Canadian singer-songwriter the Weeknd.
 It was released on September 10, 2013, through XO and Republic Records.
 The album was supported by the lead single of the same name, as well as "Belong to the World", "Love in the Sky", "Live For", "Pretty", and "Wanderlust".
 The album's production was primarily handled by DannyBoyStyles, the Weeknd himself and DaHeala, among others.

 Kiss Land received generally positive reviews from critics.
 The album debuted at number two on the US Billboard 200, selling 95,000 copies in its first week.
 As of August 2015, the album had sold 273,000 copies in the United States.